SirPepe/ornament/Readme.md

 `formResetCallback()`.

 Note that form reset events are observably asynchronous, unlike all other lifecycle events.
-This is due to the form reset algorithm itself being async.
+This is due to the form reset algorithm (and therefore the vanilla `formResetCallback()`) itself being async.

 ### `@formDisabled()`